pankaj3399/ross-server/README.md

 ---

-**Ross AI** - Empowering organizations to assess and improve their AI maturity with the OWASP AIMA framework.
+**MATUR.ai** - Empowering organizations to assess and improve their AI maturity with the OWASP AIMA framework.